Case Study: Advance Care Directive

 2. Are there any circumstances in which Elizabeth would be justified in not following Alistair’s Advance Care Directive?

 There are limited circumstances where an Advance Care Directive does not need to be followed.
-These are:
+These differ in each State and Territory.
+Some common examples are:

-- Where a Directive is too uncertain to guide medical decision-making.
+- Where a Directive is too uncertain or ambiguous to guide medical decision-making.

 - Where the person's circumstances have changed to such an extent since the Directive was made that it should not be followed.